oshankkkk/shellhistory/README.md

-# Understanding and using Golang
-went to google and search golang and then when to the Docs 1st tut about installing go, did it through dnf ( linux pacman) Then print helo world using Go
+1st tut about installing go, did it through dnf ( linux pacman) Then print helo world using Go
 In Go theres a built in package.json thing yk like pom.xml in java to manage the dependancies.